Billy Corkhill: Casting

 McArdle was performing in a play which he thought was so awful he wanted to quit.
 The director convinced him to stay with the promise of helping secure further work.
-In the play, McArdle put on a Scouse accent and a Brookside witnessed his performance which resulted in an audition.
+In the play, McArdle put on a Scouse accent and a Brookside producer witnessed his performance which resulted in an audition.
 The director was then hired by Brookside and they helped McArdle secure the role of Billy.
 Kate Fitzgerald was hired to play Billy's wife Doreen.
 Jason Hope and Justine Kerrigan were then cast as their children, Rod and Tracy respectively.
 In an interview about his casting, Hope recalled that he had to meet with McArdle and Fitzgerald to ensure they "could pass of as family members."
 Kerrigan branded McArdle a "brilliant actor and a lovely man" and praised the casting dynamic of the Corkhills.
 She added that McArdle "was another delight to work with [...]
 John would take you by surprise with the energy he put into everything, he kept you on your toes.
 He would start off in some scenes and I would have no idea where it would go, he was amazing at that."

 Development

 Introduction and family

 Billy's profession is an electrician and the Corkhills move to Brookside Close from a council housing estate.
 Billy is characterised as a devoted husband who loves his wife Doreen enough to risk financial ruin by purchasing a home of their own.
 Despite being an electrician by trade, Billy works at a processed food factory.
 In the book Brookside: The Official Companion, Billy is described as a "be-denimed Derek Hatton look-alike" who has lived most of his life on a council estate.
 In his backstory, Billy had been led astray by his "villainous" brothers but his marriage to Doreen proved a "stabilising influence".
 He is portrayed as the reluctant husband to "aspiring" wife Doreen.
 Writers pitted the Corkhills against their more socialist neighbours, the Grant family.
-Billy has to contend with Doreen's "shopaholic" tenancies, as she competes with the Collins family and presents a "good image" of the Corkhills.
-An image she portrays despite knowing Billy's family have a "shady" side.
+Billy has to contend with Doreen's "shopaholic" tendencies, as she competes with the Collins family and presents a "good image" of the Corkhills, an image she portrays despite knowing Billy's family have a "shady" side.

 Billy's plight resonated well with viewers, especially those facing hardship in 1980s Britain.
 McArdle started to receive letters from male viewers who believed that Billy's story was identical to their own experiences.
 McArdle's performance also blurred fiction and reality with some viewers.
 The actor received job offers from businessmen and a young viewer sent their £2 pocket money to the Brookside set to help Billy.
 So convincing was Billy's character that a gangster approached McArdle in a bar offering advice how to commit better robberies.
 McArdle felt that Billy's unemployment story was his "hardest" story.
 He told Richard Johnson from TV Guide that "I've been in trade unions, I've been on picket lines - for me that was the very hardest thing I had to do."